What Is Soil pH and Why Should I Care?

-At some point, you’ve probably heard that your soil’s pH level should be “at the correct level” and that it should be “monitored and adjusted as needed.”
+At some point, you’ve probably heard that your soil’s pH level should be “at the correct level.”
+And you’ve probably heard that it should be “monitored and adjusted as needed.”

 But what is soil pH, why does soil pH matter, and how do you even adjust your soil’s pH level?